thiagokokada/i3pyblocks/docs/creating-a-new-block.rst

     utils.asyncio_run(main())

-Now running this in one terminal and running ``pkill -SIGUSR1 i3pyblocks`` results in:
+Now running this in one terminal and running ``pkill -SIGUSR1 i3pyblocks`` in another results in:

 .. code-block:: sh